Kiyoshi364/websemantica/docs/main.typ

-the user may convert the graph back into a list of triples representation using ```pl graph_to_list/2```, and store it in his preferred serialization format.
+the user may convert the graph back into a list of triples representation using ```pl graph_to_list/2```, and then store the graph in his preferred serialization format.

 Our interface provides
 two kinds of predicates